b-hayes/swarmarr/README.md

 A stack of docker containers from https://www.linuxserver.io/ to automate your media server.

+This system automates media library management by monitoring your media sources and organizing content based on your preferences.
+It can automatically upgrade to better quality versions and track new releases.

 This began because I really love Unraid, but I also needed to use the system as a desktop PC and the Unraid GUI mode just does not work at all for me.